 Other

 Giving feedback to leader.

 Good eats.

-Good excuse/reason to justify taking time in the day learning/teaching business aspects in this very busy world we live in.
+Good excuse/reason to justify taking time in the day learning/teaching business aspects in the world we live in. his very busy

 Good information.

 Good way to give back to community by supporting Loaves and Fishes.

 Got me out of the house.

 Group discussions.

 Growing food that is used by Loaves and Fishes.

 Having a meal to take home.

 Having a very qualified instructor.

 Having support, encouragement and education.

 Hear and voicing perspectives of a book.
 We all read connecting about a topic.

 Helping where there were needs.

 Helping.

-I was.
+was.

-I'm reading again.
+'m reading again.

-Inspires me.
+nspires me.

-Instructor.
+nstructor.

-It makes me feel good in the way things did but sober.
+t makes me feel good in the way things did but sober.

-It was free.
+t was free.

-It's free.
+t's free.

 Jane the instructor is warm and engaging.

 Kids.

 Listening to the other women.

-Listening.
+istening.

-Looking for speeches.
+ooking for speeches.

-Love the teacher.
+ove the teacher.

 Me time in the community.

 Motivation to be healthier.

 New environment.

 No additional expense.

 Outdoor yoga is meaningful.

 Outgoing.

 Please continue for this year also.